Call for Abstract

 One of the most widely and commonly used spectroscopic techniques is Infrared Spectroscopy.
 The absorbing groups in the infrared region absorb within a certain wavelength region.
 When this absorption is compared with other regions like ultraviolet and other visible regions the absorption peaks are usually sharper in Infrared Spectroscopy.
-By this, we can say the Infrared (IR) Spectroscopy is very sensitive to determine the functional groups within the sample with different functional group absorb different particular frequency of IR radiation.
+By this, we can say the Infrared (IR) Spectroscopy is very sensitive to determine the functional groups within the sample with different functional group absorb a different particular frequency of IR radiation.
 Every molecule, characteristic spectrum often referred to as the fingerprint, it can identify by comparing its absorption peak with the data bank of spectra.
 Infrared Spectroscopy is playing a vital role in the identification and structural analysis of different types of substances, of both organic and inorganic compounds and also used in the qualitative and quantitative analysis of complex mixtures of similar compounds.

 - Track 5-1Diatomic Molecular Vibration

 - Track 5-2Polyatomic Molecular Vibration

 - Track 5-4The Deduction of Wave Number

 The method of elemental analysis which exploits the properties of atoms while excited by external energy in the form of electromagnetic radiation or photons with fine frequencies is known as Atomic Spectroscopy.
 The basic principle of atomic absorption spectrometry is capacity of atoms to absorb energy from photons with specific frequencies.
 These measurements rely on the determination of the quantity of light at the resonance wavelength is absorbed when it comes to a group of atoms.
 By providing a sample with sufficient thermal energy to dissociate the chemical compounds into the free states of atoms we can obtain the atomic vapor required.